 - Logic: 4 credits and 50 hours

 A total of 48 credit courses are completed in 600 hours.
 Students who successfully complete the foundation program can count their foundation year courses as equivalent undergraduate courses if they also get the required score in the Medicine and Surgery admission exam prepared by the Campus Bio-Medico University of Rome and thus gain the right to be exempted from these courses.

 Ca’ Foscari University of Venice

-With its foundation program, international students who want to study at a university in Italy qualify for the next step.
-During the program, students can also receive an education in accordance with the basic courses of the undergraduate department they aim to study together with Italian history, English, or Italian courses.
-Candidates are required to have B1 English knowledge to enroll in the program.
-For the students to complete their education, they are expected to take the courses of the following three groups and show the desired success:
+With the foundation program offered by the Ca’ Foscari University of Venice , international students who want to study at a university in Italy qualify for the next step.
+During the program, students can also receive an education in accordance with the basic courses of the undergraduate department they aim to study together with Italian history, English or Italian language courses.
+Candidates are required to have B1 level English language knowledge to enroll in the program.
+For the students to complete their education are expected to take the courses of the following three groups and show the desired improvement:

 University of Siena

 The University of Siena offers a foundation program for students who aim to study at a university in Economics or Business Administration.
 In this Foundation program, where the language of instruction is English, students must have at least a B1 level of English to apply to complete their education for 12 years.
 In addition, students who have proficiency in English but do not have knowledge of Italian can also enroll in the program.
 The foundation education program of the University of Siena is as follows:

 - Economics and History of Economics: 9 credits